 VIII.
 Compliance Assurance

-The San Diego Water Board staff will ensure perennial and seasonal streams are meeting the Stream Biological Objectives though regular inspections of receiving waters, collection of biological data, review of discharger monitoring reports, and the review and analysis of other relevant data.
+The San Diego Water Board staff will evaluate whether streams to which the Stream Biological Objective applis are meeting the objective through regular inspections of receiving waters, collection of biological data, review of discharger monitoring reports, and the review and analysis of other relevant data.

-Where Stream Biological Objectives are not achieved, the San Diego Water Board will review compliance with relevant permits that discharge to the receiving water and review assessments from dischargers and other sources.
+Where Stream Biological Objectives is applicable but not attained, the San Diego Water Board will review compliance with relevant permits that authorize discharges to the receiving water and review assessments from dischargers and other sources.
 The San Diego Water Board may assess compliance based on existing information or use discretionary authority to require other parties to provide data or information (e.g. CWC Sections 13225, 13267, 13383).

 IX.
 Enforcement

-The CWC authorizes the San Diego Water Board to enforces water quality laws, regulations, and plans to protect waters of the state (see e.g. CWC §§ 13304, 13350 and 13385).
-If the San Diego Water Board determines that there is a violation of the Stream Biological Objective, it will take progressive enforcement as outlined in the State Water Board’s 2017 Enforcement Policy, or future amendments to this Policy.
-Where sufficient data exists, the San Diego Water Board will use Stream Biological Objective data in the penalty liability calculation process to assess the harm or potential harm to aquatic life beneficial uses for alleged discharge and non-discharge violation(s) relating to perennial and seasonal streams.
+The CWC authorizes the San Diego Water Board to enforces water quality laws, regulations, and plans to protect waters of the State (see e.g. CWC §§ 13304, 13350 and 13385).
+If the San Diego Water Board determines that there is an exceedance of the Stream Biological Objective, it will take progressive enforcement as outlined in the State Water Board’s 2017 Enforcement Policy, or future amendments to this Policy.
+Where sufficient data exists, the San Diego Water Board will use Stream Biological Objective data in the penalty liability calculation process to assess the harm or potential harm to aquatic life beneficial uses for alleged discharge and non-discharge violation(s).
 The discharger may also be required to collect biological, chemical, and physical water quality monitoring data in order to make a potential for harm determination at the San Diego Water Board’s discretion.

 For enforcement actions that involve injunctive terms (e.g. a Cleanup and Abatement Order, Cease and Desist Order, Time Schedule Order) or an alternative to civil liability assessment (e.g. a compliance project, supplemental environmental project, enhanced compliance action), the San Diego Water Board will use Stream Biological Objective data as an evaluative and success measure where appropriate, including but not limited to: establishment of compliance milestones, determination of cleanup targets and goals, and development of compliance monitoring.